aniou/morfe/README.md

 # go65c816
-64c816 / [c256](https://c256foenix.com/) emulator written in Go
+64c816 / [C256 Foenix](https://c256foenix.com/) emulator written in Go

 ## Preface

-* That project was created for my personal needs and lacks more of features.
+* That project was created for my personal needs and lacks many features.
   If You are interested in official, full-blown C256 Foenix emulator, You should take a look at [Foenix IDE](https://github.com/Trinity-11/FoenixIDE)